The Plume brand

 Say hello

-I directed the most compelling atomic-design email system the world has ever known
+Created the most compelling atomic-design email system the world has ever known :-P

 Challenge